 This additional tier can be customized by enterprise plans, via support request.
 Charges may apply.
 By default the platform includes the following five roles:-

-- Full permission - Manager to do the Party role they is assigned,
+- Full permission - Manager to do the Party role they are assigned,

-- Limited permission - Cost manager provides a restricted based on the contract template configuration,
+- Limited permission - Cost manager provides a restricted role based on the contract template configuration,

-- Limited permission - Support provides a restricted based on the contract template configuration,
+- Limited permission - Support provides a restricted role based on the contract template configuration,

-- Limited permission - Site agent provides a restricted based on the contract template configuration,
+- Limited permission - Site agent provides a restricted role based on the contract template configuration,

-- Limited permission - Read only provides a restricted based on the contract template configuration, and
+- Limited permission - Read only provides a restricted role based on the contract template configuration, and

 - Custom permissions e.g. company specific job roles.